petedavisdev/petedavis.dev/_posts/add-netlify-cms-to-a-vuepress-site.md

 <<< @/.vuepress/public/snippets/admin.config.yml

 This config will enable you to edit your homepage, but not delete it.
 It will also give you the ability to create, edit and delete pages.
+It will manage pages in a `_pages` folder, so edit this if you have a different folder structure.

 Commit and push your changes.
 'Continuous Deployment' means that Netlify will detect changes to your GitHub Master branch, build the site and deploy it without you having to lift a finger.